PzH-2000/MD_Translation_GER/README.md

 #### Who created this sub-mod?
 This sub-mod is currently maintained by me, but anyone is welcome to contribute by submitting pull requests.
 It was originally created by a group of modders who are not affiliated with the main developers of the Millennium Dawn mod.

+#### Current goal of the project
+At the moment, the primary goal is to translate to a base.
+Some translations are certainly bad, as they are simply interpreted 1:1, and if necessary it works logically.
+But this project needs to grow to achieve its purpose.
+Then we can get down to the nitty-gritty.
+Or as my maths teacher taught me: "A bit of cosmetics later, and it's fine".

+#### Can the mod be used?
+No. More than 80% of the content is missing, but to make it faster, catch and help!
+10 lines of translation are 10 lines.

+#### I have discovered an error!
+Please report it immediately under Issues.
+Describe when and where it came from, e.g. NATO accession.
+My Country: Germany or KI start a war 2014 and captured the Crimea